jacobrosenthal/workshop-iot-devfest/readme.md

 ## lets make text
-Lets get another package, a morse code package called [light-morse](https://crates.io/crates/light-morse) *See if you can install this one yourself.
+Lets get another package, a morse code package called [light-morse](https://crates.io/crates/light-morse)
+* See if you can install this one yourself.
-*Have it print out Hello world but in morse code this time.
+* Have it print out `Hello World` but in morse code this time.

 ## lets make traits
 Anybody can write a wall of code.
-The way we organize code in Rust is in modules, and by making new types extending existing types.
-How did morse make a `to_morse()` method on a regular old String?
-Thats definately not in the standard library!
-Lets look at how morse was implemented.
-Code for libraries is generally in a file called [lib.rs](https://github.com/luki/light-morse/blob/master/src/lib.rs) We see they defined a trait called MorseSubstitution which is why they can call `to_morse()` on a String that normally doesnt have a to_morse method.
-This is [trait based inheritence](https://doc.rust-lang.org/book/ch10-02-traits.html) (called mixins in other languages) is an important concept in Rust/
+The way we organize code in Rust is in modules and by making new types extending existing types.
+How did the morse author make a regular old String have a method called `to_morse()` Code for libraries is generally in a file called lib.rs and [light morse](https://github.com/luki/light-morse/blob/master/src/lib.rs) is no different.
+We see they defined a trait called MorseSubstitution which implements `to_morse()` on a Plaintext type (which is defined above as an alias type of String).
+This is [trait based inheritence](https://doc.rust-lang.org/book/ch10-02-traits.html) (called mixins in other languages) is an important concept in Rust.
-* Lets make a new trait in a new file called text.rs that extends Morse (which itself is just a String).
-For every Morse char they translate, lets print to screen with delays:
+* Lets make our own new trait in a new file called text.rs that extends Morse (the type to_morse() returns).
 ```
 use light_morse::Morse;
 use std::io::stdout;